BachPhu/Obsidian-Notes/School/Notes/Bucchi, “Challenges of Science Communication”.md

 - reader need to be responsible for selecting credibility source to consume
 - the opportunity in the internet landscape r broad, for both citizen and scientist discussion

- bc of the promote definition of science, it built up expectation and eventually ppl discard it when the outcome doesnt fit their bias
+ - bc of the promote definition of science, it built up expectation and eventually ppl discard it when the outcome doesnt fit their bias

+### Support
+- author used stasistic to demonstrate the rise in published paper without being filter and result in them being retracted - show that it's diluted
+- Science paper.
+-

+### Significant passage
+Science paper.
+Question that should amateur scientist be restrict to publicly criticism science matter?
+Since the internet cooperate into own life, we used forum for discussion.
+It offer both risks and open room for new/different views. therefore, we need to redefine accuracy and quality while staying open, which can be a struggle for scientist. (an example would be the the facebook discussion where the an immunologist state: only the one studied can comment)